dxx-rebirth/dxx-rebirth/README.txt

 all players (Host and Clients) to open port UDP 31017.
 Clients can put an offset to this port by using '-ip_baseport OFFSET'.
 Hosts can also use option '-ip_relay' to route players with closed ports.
 Use this with caution.
 It will increase Lag and Ping drastically.
+Also game summary will not refresh correctly for relay-players until Host has escaped the level as well.
 UDP/IP also supports IPv6 by compiling the game with the designated flag.
 Please note IPv4- and IPv6-builds cannot play together.